Learn how to make a protein workout shake with gelatin/collagen!

 SO WHICH KIND OF GELATIN SHOULD I BUY?

 The type of gelatin you buy matters.
-Because gelatin is an animal product, it’s important that your gelatin comes from healthy, pasture raised animals that were not pumped with hormones, antibiotics or confined to factory feeding lots.
+Because gelatin is an animal product, it’s important that your gelatin and collagen comes from healthy, pasture raised animals that were not pumped with hormones, antibiotics or confined to factory feeding lots.
 THIS is the company I recommend because their gelatin is made from grass-fed, pasture raised animals.

 INGREDIENTS THAT AID IN MUSCLE BUILDING & RECOVERY